studio-thgie/phd.thgie.ch/output/expose-v2.md

 ### 4.1 Objectives
 This dissertation has the following interlocking research objectives.

-#### 4.1.1 Historical design analysis of Swiss video games
+#### 4.1.1 Historical design analysis of the visuality of Swiss video games #todo
-This objective connects the dissertation with the research project Confederatio Ludens and its research goal of analysing the history of Swiss video game design and development.
-The focus is laid on the discourse analysis of the image material.
-The goal is to identify flows and novelties, popcultural references and visual discourse regarding the visuality and how those relate to the concept of Switzerland as a historic unity.
+This objective connects the dissertation to the research project Confederatio Ludens and its research goal of analysing the history of Swiss video game design and development.
+The focus is laid on the analysis of the image material.
+The goal is to identify flows and novelties, popcultural references and visual discourse regarding the visuality and how those relate to Switzerland as a historic unity.

-Part of this research objective is the creation of two corpora.
+Part of this research objective is the creation of three corpora.
 The first consists of the digital games that are researched in the Confoederatio Ludens project.
 The project will maintain it's own dataset, hosted on the Swiss Games Garden platform, which consists of a Drupal installation and a custom frontend.
 In order to uphold FAIR/CARE principles, I will maintain a duplicate dataset on Wikidata.
 Being linked-data and graph-based, Wikidata will enable some machine-assisted research approaches, such as visualising networks of actors.

 The second corpus consists of visual material regarding the digital games from the games list.
-The images will mainly be taken directly from the games according to a strategy laid out later.
+The images will mainly be taken directly from the games according to a predefined strategy, as well as collected from online archives.
 Since the focus of the dissertation is on the interplay of code and image, paratextual material such as box arts or advertisement will only be collected for case studies.
 The collection strategy includes formal elements, game content and is further build on the Game FAVR (Arsenault et al., 2015).

+The last corpus will consist of source code of the digital games in our corpus, where such can be acquired.

+More information on the corpora can be found under 5.2.2.

-#### 4.1.2 Bridging the analysis of visuality and technology in video games
+#### 4.1.2 Bridging the analysis of visuality and technology in video games #todo
 Stepping fully into my own dissertation I want to bridge the analysis of two different domains.
 Code and visuality are interrelated and part of the feedback loop of gaming machine and player.
-This objective is distinguished by being research on a methodological approach, the goal being testing and examining the possibilities of a joined analysis of the two halves of this proposed whole.
+This objective is distinguished by being research through a methodological approach, the goal being testing and examining the possibilities of a joined analysis of the two halves of this proposed whole.

+- this needs to be expanded I believe

-#### 4.1.3 Discourse on multimodality of coding for visuality
+#### 4.1.3 Discourse on multimodality of coding for visuality #todo

+- this needs rewritting: focus on the designerly act

 The third objective wants to research the consequences, impact and effects of momentum of transformation from code to visuality.
 If code and image are interrelated in terms of meaning and discourse, video game developers working on technical aspects have to be inquired in terms of their power to shape the image discourse.
 Think of how pixels and glitches entered our aesthetic vocabulary.
 This object is gearing towards a media-theoretical approach that expands Vilém Flussers concept of the *technical image* towards video games.

 It is hardly possible to see beyond the horizon of transformation from code to image.
 Looking at the visuality one can only make assumption about the code and vice versa.
 This has a profound impact on designing visuality through code.

 ### 4.2 Research questions
-To what extend was nationality approached through the visuality of digital games made in Switzerland in 20th century?
-How does the visuality of digital games work with the concept of nationality?

-#### Related Questions
 To what extend are the technological foundations of video games and their visuality entangled?
 Can they be treated as separate domains, or do they have to be read as paratexts to each other?
 Are they on a semiological continuum, or is there a shift of expression at the moment of transformation from code to image?
 Can a games code be read meaningful towards the image that it emanates?

 ## 5. Research design and methodology
 ### 5.1 Research data
 The research base material is built by two corpora – the digital games list and it's metadata, and visual material regarding those games.
 Whereas I am actively working collaboratively with the research team on the former, I am solely responsible for the latter.
-From this base material I will choose a reasonable number of exemplary games, which could be around 20 starting from experiences in similar projects.
+From the base material games list corpus I will choose a reasonable number of exemplary as well as exceptional games.
 Exemplary means that some of the games stand in for popular genres of the time, while some others can't be put in such a schema.
 Further information on the corpora is outline in 5.2.2.

 ### 5.2 Methodology
-The following points will outline the methods I will apply during my dissertation project.
+The following outlines the methods I will apply.

 #### 5.2.1 Literature Review
-Worked on literature has been covered in point 2.1.
-The literature review was key to identify the research gap outlined in point 2.3.
+Relevant literature has been covered in point 2.1.
+The literature review was key to identify the research gap outlined in point 2.2.
 Further literature review will be conducted towards visuality in video games from a media theoretical perspective as well as the notion of text regarding program code.

 #### 5.2.2 Corpora building and analysis
 In this dissertation project, I will help building and maintaining three different corpora.